-The ECB wants inflation to be below but close to 2% per year in the medium term.
+The ECB wants inflation to be 2% per year in the medium term.
 But the prices of products and services have been rising less than this target value for years.
 This is mainly due to structural causes beyond the ECB's sphere of influence, such as globalisation and digitisation.
 The reduced demand for goods and services led to a further fall in inflation during the coronavirus crisis.
 The exact impact of the coronavirus crisis on inflation is still unclear.

 View the current infation rates in the ECB's interactive inflation dashboard here.

 What measures does the ECB take to keep prices stable?